-If Your Air Force 1s Have Yellow Stains
+If your Air Force 1s have yellow stains

-Older, well-worn Air Force 1s will often develop yellow stains, which requires further procedure to restore the bright white look.
+Older, well-worn Air Force 1s will often develop yellow stains, which requires a further procedure to restore the bright white look.
 This will require making a paste using baking soda and white vinegar.

 - So mix both equally in a small container, until it turns into a fine paste.

 - Using a soft-bristled brush, you will rub this onto your Air Force 1 sneakers in small, circular motions from the top down.

 - Once done covering the stained areas, let the shoes sit for five minutes.